AnestisTouloumis/IntroR/02-Probability/index.md

 --------------------------------------------
 > For each of the distributions there are **four functions** which will generate fundamental quantities of a distribution.
 Let's consider the normal distribution as an example.
 We have already given examples of the **rnorm()** function which will generate a random sample from a specific normal distribution.

 > The **dnorm()** function will generate the density (or point) probability for a specific value for a normal distribution.
 This function is very useful for creating a plot of a density function of a distribution.

-In the list of the random number generator functions all the functions started with an "r", similarly the density functions for all the distributions all start with a "d".
+> Random number generator start with an "r" + name of distribution
+> Density functions start with d + name of distribution

 > The other two functions **pnorm()**, and **qnorm()** will be covered during Biometry.
 But it is sufficient to know they give the probability and quantile distributions.
 They are less commonly used.